Addressing Critical Community Needs through Our Mission Priorities

 The Lancaster Family YMCA is committed to making swimming and water safety a basic life skill for children – particularly for those from communities most at risk of drowning.
-Through our swimming and Safety Around Water programs we work with children to introduce them to water, help them overcome fears and build their confidence by teaching them skills needed to stay safe.
+Through our swimming and Safety Around Water programs, we work with children to introduce them to water, help them overcome fears and build their confidence by teaching them the skills needed to stay safe.

 Chronic Disease Prevention and Recovery

 By providing programs that develop and maintain healthy lifestyles, the YMCA is improving the health of our community by helping people reduce their risk of chronic disease and regain wellness after illness.

 There were approximately 2800 new cancer cases in Lancaster County in 2017.

 Cancer survivors often face challenges in regaining their health and wellness and in overcoming the residual effects of cancer treatments such as fatigue and loss of appetite and strength.

 Studies have shown that exercise is one of the best ways for cancer survivors to regain energy.
 Since 2011, our cancer recovery program run in partnership with Penn Medicine/Lancaster General Health has channeled the power of exercise to help cancer survivors in Lancaster County move past the physical and emotional effects of treatments.
 In our LIVESTRONG at the YMCA program cancer survivors meet twice a week at the YMCA for group and individual workouts led by a Y personal coach trained in supporting their needs.
 The program incorporates educational components to help cancer survivors develop coping skills, understand proper nutrition and learn fatigue management techniques while offering a supportive environment where they can share their stories and motivate each other on the journey forward.